 Supporting the mental health and wellness of the lesbian, gay, bisexual, transgender, queer (LGBTQ) and HIV-affected communities in constructing healthy and meaningful lives.

 Asian & Pacific Islander Wellness Center

-To educate, support, empower and advocate for Asian and Pacific Islander (A&PI) communities particularly A&PIs living with or at risk for HIV/AIDS.
+Educating supporting, empowering and advocating for Asian and Pacific Islander (A&PI) communities particularly A&PIs living with or at risk for HIV/AIDS.